-Whether or not there is some grand celebration is still to be determined.
-The pandemic may delay a party.
+Whether or not there will be some grand celebration is still to be determined.
+The pandemic may delay the party.

-However, Harrah’s Resort is unique as it has its own convention center.
-Plus there is The Pool, which doubles as one of Atlantic City’s more popular nightlife destinations.
+Harrah’s Resort is unique, as it has its own convention center.
+Plus, there is The Pool, which doubles as one of Atlantic City’s more popular nightlife destinations.
 Unfortunately, nobody knows when it will be safe to resume the business.

-The bottom line is the property is in better shape than Caesars AC.
-At the same time, the management team sees areas that need to be addressed.
+The bottom line is that the property is in better shape than Caesars AC.
+Still, the management team sees areas that need to be addressed.

 So what are some of the things planned for Harrah’s?

-Callender notes some changes won’t necessarily give customers something new to look at or drive business but will make the business easier to run.
+Callender notes that some of the changes won’t necessarily give customers something new to look at or drive business but will make the business easier to run.
 A high-speed slot floor falls under this category.